-This tom kha soup recipe (or Thai coconut chicken soup) is absolutely perfect.
+This tom kha gai soup recipe (or Thai coconut chicken soup) is absolutely perfect.
 Rich and creamy yet tangy and salty, this Thai coconut chicken soup recipe is filling but light and positively bursting with flavor.
 The very best tom kha gai recipe I’ve ever made or tried.
 With Whole30, paleo, and vegan options, too.

 Let’s go ahead and talk about the best soup of all time.

-That’s right: tom kha soup.
-AKA Thai coconut chicken soup.
-AKA tom kha gai.
 And you know what?
 I have a really solid story to go along with this recipe.

 - There’s a secret ingredient that adds a savoriness to this Thai tom kha gai coconut chicken soup recipe that takes it all to the next level.